dantefff/cdmonIpDinamica_openwrt/README.md

 Prerequisites
 =============

-You should have installed in oepnwrt the following packages:
+You should have installed in openwrt the following packages:
 * bind-host

-You must know the user and password to update your dyndns in cdmon.
+You must know the user and password to update your dyndns in cdmon (only available if you have a domain registered in cdmon.com).
 To get the md5sum of your password you can do:

     echo -n "yourPasswordHere" | md5sum